- 07 Mar 2023

 Required Permissions

-The value supplied in User Name and Password must be able to execute PowerShell code which queries the Windows DHCP server for information on the systems managed by that server.
+The value supplied in User Name and Password must be able to execute PowerShell code which queries the DHCP server for information on the systems managed by that server.

 The supplied User Name must have the following permissions:

-- Access RPC on the Windows DHCP server.
+- Access RPC on the DHCP server.